Meal Planner

 Where The Data Lives

-• In Pantry’s cloud database when you sign in and sync.
+- In Pantry’s Azure cloud database when you sign in and sync.

-• In Pantry’s email service when sign-in emails or invitations are sent.
+- Through Pantry’s email service when sign-in messages, invitations, or support feedback are sent.

 How Long It Stays